insurance assessor with clipboard looking at car bumper

 O.C.G.A. § 33-24-41.1.

-If you are worried that you may fall into one of the insurance company’s traps after a car accident, call Blevins & Hong Law today for a free consultation.
+If you are worried that you may fall into one of the insurance company’s traps after a car accident, call Hong & Blevins Law today for a free consultation.
 We can help protect your case.